halfmoonliu/wine-recommendation-service/README.md

 ## Executive Summary for Actionable Insights
 A proof-of-concept of a new **customer engaging feature** is demonstrated below.
 The user can input their **feelings, thoughts, or events experienced recently** and **get recommendations of wines** and a **link for wine shopping**.
 The next **actions items** should include the following:
-1. **Design user interface**: Invite the desinger team to make an interface suitable for this feature.
+1. **Design user interface**: Invite the designer team to make an interface suitable for this feature.
 2. **Deploy the feature**: **Incorporate this feature to wine company website**.
 3. **Collect and analyze data** for further actions: **conversion** rate can be used to assess feature effectiveness.
-Results on user behavior analysis can be used for **future sales compaign audience targetting** (e.g. who tends to use feature, what kinds of prompt triggers more purchase, etc.)
+Results on user behavior analysis can be used for **future sales campaign audience targeting** (e.g. who tends to use feature, what kinds of prompt triggers more purchase, etc.)

 ## Feature Walkthrough
 1. A small box is present for users to input their thought or feeling.
 If the box is left blank when the submit button is hit, **the page will just reload**.